Skip to main content

 Thank you

-The Engine Shed has been supported by a grant from the National Lottery Heritage Fund.
-Thanks to National Lottery players, we have been able to create Scotland’s dedicated building conservation centre.
-It enables us to encourage understanding of traditional building materials and skills among the public and professionals and raise standards in conservation for traditional buildings.
+The Engine Shed is accredited by the Scottish Qualifications Authority (SQA) and National Open College Network (NOCN).
+The Engine Shed was supported by a grant from the National Lottery Heritage Fund.
+Thanks to National Lottery players, we have been able to share knowledge of traditional building materials, develop skills and raise standards in conservation for traditional buildings.

 • Heritage Lottery Fund